 Blood Type Incompatibility, Rh Incompatibility, and Jaundice

-Blood type is used to describe the proteins, or the absence of proteins, on blood cells, and although it may seem completely unrelated, blood type can actually be a risk factor for cerebral palsy.
+Blood type is used to describe the proteins, or the absence of proteins, on blood cells, and although it may seem completely unrelated, blood type can actually be a risk factor for cerebral palsy in certain scenarios.
 When a mother and her developing fetus have incompatible blood types, it can lead to disease in the baby, and potentially to severe jaundice that may cause the brain damage that can then cause cerebral palsy.

 Blood type describes the characteristics of blood cells in a particular person.
 More specifically, the type describes the kinds of proteins, or lack of proteins, that a person has on their red blood cells.
 Blood is typed as ABO, but also by Rh factor.
 ABO blood types may be A, B, AB, or O. There are two proteins, which are known as antigens, represented by A and B. Someone with type A blood has A antigens on their red blood cells.
 B refers to B antigens, AB means the blood cells have both types of antigens, and O means that there are no antigens on the blood cells.